The Four Noble Truths

 2. The suffering of changeVipariṇāma-dukkhatā

-Reflect on how even pleasant experiences are temporary and dependence on them leads to subtle stress, anxiety, or disappointment when they inevitably change or cease.
+Reflect how pleasant experiences are temporary; dependence leads to stress/disappointment when they inevitably change/cease.

 3. The suffering of conditionalitySaṅkhāra-dukkhatā

-Contemplate the pervasive, underlying unsatisfactoriness of being subject to birth, aging, death, and the five aggregates (khandhas) which constitute conditioned existence and are inherently impermanent and not-self.
+Contemplate pervasive unsatisfactoriness of being subject to birth, aging, death, & the five aggregates (khandhas) - inherently impermanent & not-self.

 3 Marks of ExistenceTilakkhaṇa